Frank Bello: Equipment

+In 2024 it was announced that Bello had joined the Spector family of artists, with a signature model being released in June of 2025.

 Philanthropy

 Bello has shown support for Little Kids Rock, a national nonprofit that works to restore and revitalize music education in disadvantaged U.S. public schools, by donating several bass guitars and amps to 15 New York City public schools.
 He also visited a Little Kids Rock classroom to show encouragement to young musicians, answer their questions, and jam with them on their favorite songs.